zhaoyizhuang/AdventureGame/README.md

   - Player can get the cave information and player information through the menu button.
   - Player can pick up and shoot in GUI.
   - GUI will send feedback to users after each action has been conducted. <br><br>

-## How to Run: <br>
-  - Download the AdventureGame.jar and using command line to start the game.
-  - Using "java -jar AdventureGame.jar 6 6 6 60 6 T" to run the text-based game.
-  - The command line "6 6 6 60 6 T" represents row, column, interconnectivity, possibility of treasure/arrow, number of monsters, and is the Dungeon wrapping?
-T for True, F for False
-  - You can customize the command line as long as row and col are > 5, interconnectivity and possibility is >= 0 and number of monster >= 1.
-  - Using "java -jar AdventureGame.jar" to run the Graphical game.
-  - The game starts with the default setting of "6 6 0 50 1 F" <br><br>

 ## How to Use the Program: <br>